isaiah2k/phase-1-Project/Readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Don't steal this or ill be mad... and ill know
+Don't steal this or i'll be mad... and i'll know.

 (ง •̀ᗝ•́)ง
 ```